drsimplegraffiti/js-simplified/readme.md

 #### Variables are containers for storing data values.

-> In this example bunny is a variable, "bunny" is the value of the variable, and "string" is the data type.
+> In this example :rabbit: bunny is a variable, "bunny" is the value of the variable, and "string" is the data type.

 ```js
 var bunny = 'lucy';